aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to DOT" h2="Transform EMAIL to DOT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is important for many reasons, such as to make the emails easier to read, to make them more compatible with other applications, and to make them easier to store and share.

+<h2>How Aspose.Total Helps for Email to DOT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert emails to HTML and then export HTML to DOT.

+The first API is Aspose.Email for C++, which can be used to convert EMAIL file format to HTML.
+This API provides a wide range of features, such as the ability to read and write emails in various formats, the ability to convert emails to HTML, and the ability to extract attachments from emails.

+The second API is Aspose.Words for C++, which can be used to export HTML to DOT.
+This API provides a wide range of features, such as the ability to read and write documents in various formats, the ability to convert documents to HTML, and the ability to export documents to DOT.

+By using these two APIs, developers can easily convert emails to HTML and then export HTML to DOT.
+This makes it easy to add email conversion features to applications, and it also makes it easier to store and share emails.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}